.@CPI_foundation & @ANZSOG are hosting a webinar series "reimagining government" on how govs should & can be better for all peopleShare article

 The Centre for Public Impact has partnered with The Australian and New Zealand School of Government (ANZSOG), a global leader in education and government-focused research relevant to the public sector.

-Together, we are hosting a webinar series focusing on how governments should and can be better for citizens; something we call “reimagining government”.
+Together, we are hosting a webinar series focusing on how governments should and can be better for people; something we call “reimagining government”.
 We recently held our third installment, focusing on “relationships first”.

 When people feel supported by strong human relationships, positive change happens.
 Hence, the enablement paradigm suggests that governments move away from designing specific programmes to fix specific problems, and instead invest in programmes which build stronger relationships within a community.
 This approach acknowledges the critical role that human relationships play in developing social cohesion and community resilience.